fco3lho/regression_and_classification_models/README.md

 After following the steps above, the link to access the Jupyter Notebook will be displayed in your terminal.
 Enter this URL when selecting the Kernel of your Notebook and execute the tasks.

-> Certifique-se de possuir as seguintes extensões no VSCode: ms-toolsai.jupyter, ms-toolsai.jupyter-renderers, ms-toolsai.jupyter-keymap e jithurjacob.nbpreviewer
+> Make sure you have the following extensions in VSCode: ms-toolsai.jupyter, ms-toolsai.jupyter-renderers, ms-toolsai.jupyter-keymap, and jithurjacob.nbpreviewer

 If you have any questions, access this [link](https://devinschumacher.com/how-to-setup-jupyter-notebook-virtual-environment-vs-code-kernels/) to run in VSCode.